On Sequential Bayesian Inference for Continual Learning: Bayesian Continual Learning and Model Misspecification

+However, as we can see from~\cref{fig:bayes4cl:changepoint} (right), this is a suboptimal continual learning solution, since we want the average performance~\cref{eq:metrics:av_performance} to be high for all tasks.
+More specifically the performance after learning task $2$ is $P_2 = p_{2, 2} + p_{2, 1}$ where $p_{i, j}$ is the performance for task $j$ after learning task $i$ and $j \leq i$.
+Higher is better for the performance measure $p_{i, j}$, for regression $p_{i, j}$ could be the log-likelihood.
+We see however, that performance is low for the exact sequential Bayesian linear regression continual learning model~\cref{fig:bayes4cl:changepoint}.
+As with all continual learning benchmarks, we require our model to perform equally well on both tasks.
+In this case, we can specify a better model which is not just a Bayesian linear regression model, but a mixture of linear regressors~\cite{bishop2006pattern}. \emph{Despite performing exact inference a misspecified model can forget}.
+We get forgetting of task $1$ after learning task $2$, since the forgetting metric~\cref{eq:metrics:forgetting}, is $f_{1}^2 = p_{1, 1} - p_{2, 1} > 0$ since $p_{1, 1} > p_{2,1}$ which indicates forgetting, as can be seen from~\cref{fig:bayes4cl:changepoint}.

-The model is clearly misspecified since a linear model cannot regress to both of these tasks simultaneously.
-A more suitable model would be a mixture model, which is able to regress to both task datasets. \emph{Despite performing exact inference, a misspecified model can forget},~Figure~\ref{fig:changepoint}.
-Performance on the first task is reduced while learning the second task, this becomes even more pronounced with task dataset imbalances~Figure~\ref{fig:changepoint}B. In~the case of HMC, we verified that our Bayesian neural network had a perfect performance on all tasks \emph{beforehand}.
-In~Figure~\ref{sec:hmc_cl}, we had a well-specified model but struggled with exact sequential Bayesian inference,~Equation~\eqref{eq:bayes_cl}.
-When learning with linear models online, we are performing exact inference; however, we have a misspecified model.
+In the case of HMC, we verified that our Bayesian neural network had perfect performance on all tasks \emph{beforehand}.
+In~\cref{sec:hmc_cl} we had a well-specified model but struggled with exact sequential Bayesian inference~\cref{eq:bayes_cl}.
+With this Bayesian linear regressions scenario we are performing exact inference, however, we have a misspecified model and so unable to obtain good performance on both tasks~\cref{sec:metrics}.
 It is important to disentangle model misspecification and exact inference and highlight that model misspecification is a caveat that has not been highlighted in the CL literature as far as we are aware.
 Furthermore, we can only ensure that our models are well specified if we have access to data from all tasks a priori.
-Therefore, in the scenario of \emph{online continual learning}~\citep{aljundi2019gradient, aljundi2019task, de2019continualarxiv}, we cannot know if our model will perform well on all past and future tasks without making assumptions on the task~distributions.
+So in the scenario of \emph{online continual learning}~\citep{aljundi2019gradient, aljundi2019task, de2019continualarxiv} we cannot know if our model will perform well on all past and future tasks without making assumptions on the task distributions.